Reid says cutting Maclin “worst part” about job; Chiefs will lean on young receivers

 But that’s exactly what Reid tried to do after the Chiefs’ seventh voluntary offseason practice on Tuesday.

-“This gives him another time to hook on with another team, which he will do — Jeremy can still play,” Reid said.
+“This gives him enough time to hook on with another team, which he will do — Jeremy can still play,” Reid said.
 “This is part of the NFL business … this is the worst part about the job, clearly.”

 Reid said the move had been “rolling around” in general manager John Dorsey’s mind for a while.